SanjeevHegde14/Automated-Server-Configuration-with-Ansible/README.md

 This project automates the configuration of a new Linux web server using Ansible.

-What it Does
+**What it Does:**

-This playbook runs 5 modular roles to:
+- This playbook runs 5 modular roles to:

-base: Updates all server packages and installs fail2ban for security.
+- base: Updates all server packages and installs fail2ban for security.

-user: Creates a new admin user (ansible_admin) with sudo privileges.
+- user: Creates a new admin user (ansible_admin) with sudo privileges.

-ssh: Adds a local SSH public key to the root user for secure access.
+- ssh: Adds a local SSH public key to the root user for secure access.

-nginx: Installs and starts the Nginx web server.
+- nginx: Installs and starts the Nginx web server.

-app: Deploys a static website from a local site.tar.gz package.
+- app: Deploys a static website from a local site.tar.gz package.

-**How to Run**
+**How to Run:**

 Create your inventory.ini file:
 (This file is in .gitignore for security, so you must create it locally).